apache/flink/docs/content.zh/docs/dev/table/sql/queries/window-agg.md

 ### Time Attributes

-For SQL queries on streaming tables, the `time_attr` argument of the group window function must refer to a valid time attribute that specifies the processing time or event time of rows.
+In streaming mode, the `time_attr` argument of the group window function must refer to a valid time attribute that specifies the processing time or event time of rows.
 See the [documentation of time attributes]({{< ref "docs/dev/table/concepts/time_attributes" >}}) to learn how to define time attributes.

-For SQL on batch tables, the `time_attr` argument of the group window function must be an attribute of type `TIMESTAMP`.
+In batch mode, the `time_attr` argument of the group window function must be an attribute of type `TIMESTAMP`.

 ### Selecting Group Window Start and End Timestamps